 If you have not already tried this, you can reset your password by clicking “Lost your password?” in your admin login page.
-You will be taken to a page where you can enter either your username or the email you use for your WordPress blog, and an email containing a new password will be sent to you.
+You will be taken to a page where you can enter either your username or the email address you use for your WordPress blog, and an email containing a new password will be sent to you.

-However, if you have tried to reset your password this way but not received any email, then you need do a manual password reset.
+However, if you have tried to reset your password this way but not received any email, then you need to do a manual password reset.

 You can do this by “editing your database using PhpMyAdmin” or “editing your funtions.php file”